-Full-Time ESL Program
+Intensive ESL Program

-An intensive approach to English language instruction is offered for beginning, intermediate and advanced students who want to learn English or improve their English language skills as quickly as possible.
+Full-time approach to English language instruction is offered for beginning, intermediate and advanced students who want to learn English or improve their English language skills as quickly as possible.
 Emphasis is on the language skills and cultural knowledge needed to enter college and university programs in the United States.
 The program is also beneficial for business and professional personnel.
-The program includes four levels; students may complete one level per semester or twelve-week summer session.
+The program includes five levels; students may complete one level per semester or twelve-week summer session.
 The program includes instruction in grammar, vocabulary, listening, speaking, reading, composition and American culture.